armory/docs/content/en/scale-agent/release-notes/agent-plugin/agent-plug-v-0-10-14.md

 ## Changes

-- Update the directory where the Agent releases notes are stored.
+- Update the directory where the Armory Agent releases notes are stored.